Trovix/Icarus/Strategy.md

 ## Core Concept

-This system does NOT rely on static arbitrage at expiry.
+This system doesn't rely on static arbitrage at expiry.

-It exploits temporary price divergence between two venues and profits from spread convergence prior to resolution.
+It exploits temporary price divergence between two venues and profits from spread convergence prior to resolution

 Define: